MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 > - Monthly Channel (Targeted) is also part of the Office Insider program.
 For more information, see [Office Insider for Business](https://insider.office.com/business).

 <a name="BKMK_SAC"> </a>
-## Semi-Annual Channel for Office 365 ProPlus
+## Semi-Annual Channel for Microsoft 365 Apps

 If your organization doesn't want to deploy the latest features of Office right away or you have a significant number of line-of-business applications, add-ins, or macros that you need to test with Office, then Semi-Annual Channel might be the better choice for your organization.
 That's because new features are added to Semi-Annual Channel only twice a year, instead of every month.
-Semi-Annual Channel is the default update channel for Office 365 ProPlus.
+Semi-Annual Channel is the default update channel for Microsoft 365 Apps for enterprise.

 A Semi-Annual Channel with new features is expected to be released twice a year, in January and July.
 New features aren't added to Semi-Annual Channel at any other time.
 The features that are included in Semi-Annual Channel are features that have been released previously in Monthly Channel.